 The freelance life can be tough.
-Negotiations with clients, deadlines and time-tracking, invoices to file and follow up, can all come together to bog you down.
-So try these apps and guides that can relieve the burden a bit.
+Negotiations with clients, deadlines and time-tracking, invoices to file and follow up, can all bog you down.
+So try these best freelance apps and guides that can relieve the burden a bit.

-None of the tools in this article will help you find a gig.
-There are special freelance job boards for that.
-What we are concentrating on is the actual work part, so that you are more efficient and productive.
+None of the tools in this article are freelance job apps to help you find a gig.
+There are specialist sites and apps for freelance jobs for that.
+What we are concentrating on are productivity tools for freelancers and resources that make you more efficient.

 1. Freelancers Union’s Resource Stack (Web): Everything You Need to Know

 While some of it is New York or US-related, most of the resources are things anyone can use.
-There’s an invoice template, a tax habits checklist, answers about health insurance, and a guide to the small claims court.
+There’s an invoice template, financial apps for freelancers, a guide to taxes, answers about health insurance, and a guide to the small claims court.
 As an independent worker, you need to be prepared for any and all eventualities, which is what the Freelancers Union covers in this stack.

-The Freelancer’s Union also provides an official app to help you find a freelance-friendly lawyer in case things go bad.
+The Freelancer’s Union can also help you find a freelance-friendly lawyer in case things go bad.
 But if you follow the guides in their resource stack, hopefully it should never reach that stage.
-A union like this is one of the best reasons to go freelance.

 You need to figure out your rate before you ever approach a job because that’s the make-or-break question in most situations.
-What Is My Day Rate is a simple web app to calculate your worth.
+Your Rate is a simple web app to calculate your worth.

 It’s a much more real-world view of what your rate should be, and an invaluable tool for those who are new to freelance.
 Your Rate is an essential part of the best apps for freelance jobs because if you don’t know your rate, you might apply to the wrong low-paid jobs.

-3. And.Co’s Freelance Contract (Web): Get an Airtight Contract to Protect Your Interests
+3. And.Co’s Freelance Contract (Web): Get an Airtight Contract for Free

 In a step-by-step process, the guide takes you through the process of creating a contract so that there are no misunderstandings later.
 The Freelancers Union has created this new standard so that it’s a familiar document for both you and your clients.
 Just key in information where asked, and you’ll have a new contract in no time.
 Give it a digital signature and send it to your client, who can then sign and approve it.

-In general, And.Co is an excellent tool for freelance professionals.
+In general, And.Co is one of the best productivity tools for freelancers.
 It mixes invoicing, time tracking, project management, and other freelance needs into one app.
 It can also be a bit overwhelming at first, so give it a try.

 4. TopTracker (Windows, Mac, Linux): Free Time-Tracker With Automatic Screenshots

 Freelancers often need to charge your clients by the hour, and so you have to track how much time you are spending on their work.
 A time tracking software is an easy way to do it.
-And TopTracker is perhaps the best free program for desktop users.
+And TopTracker is perhaps the best free time tracking app for freelancers.

 Apart from that, the other thing I really liked about TopTracker was that it is free for an unlimited number of projects.
 Most other time-tracking apps will limit how many projects or users you can add before needing to pay to unlock the full software.

 TopTracker is limited to being the best time-tracking freelancer app for PC, but if you want more, check out Toggl, which many people reckon is the best time-tracking app for mobile and desktop.

 5. Invoice.to (Web): Quick Invoice Generator and Tracker